 People can adopt a series of simple lifestyle changes to cope with menopausal hot flashes.

 Different factors may increase hot flashes and night sweats in different people.
 Individuals can try making a note of triggers and avoiding them.
-According to the National Institute of Ageing, common triggers include:
+According to the

 - spicy food